stantaov/bigdata-azure/week1/lab1/README.md

  - export AZCOPY_SPA_CLIENT_SECRET=<YOUR_APP_SECRET>
  - azcopy login --service-principal  --application-id application-id --tenant-id=tenant-id

-### FIX: workaround if you are getting keyring issue
+### FIX: workaround if you are getting an issue with keyring
  - keyctl session